avanpo/avanpo.github.io/_posts/2019-08-16-redpwnctf-alien-transmissions.md

 print(''.join(map(chr, key)))
 ```

-I actually spent a long time looking at the plaintext before realizing it was
+I spent a long time looking at the plaintext trying to figure out what to do
-just random garbage, and that the key was the flag!
+next before realizing that the key was the flag, and that the plaintext was just
+random garbage.

+Running the above code:

 ```sh
 $ python sol.py
 flag{7ux'5_un6u3554bl3_x0r_k3y_973068}
 ```

+👽